FBI makes 2 arrests in Las Vegas related to riots at Capitol

 “We will continue to track down and arrest those who attacked our Capitol anywhere in the country,” he told the Review-Journal.

-A criminal complaint filed Thursday by federal authorities in the District of Columbia charges DeGrave with knowingly entering or remaining in a restricted building without lawful authority and violent entry and disorderly conduct on Capitol grounds.
+Criminal complaints filed by federal authorities in the District of Columbia charge DeGrave and Sandlin with knowingly entering or remaining in a restricted building without lawful authority and violent entry and disorderly conduct on Capitol grounds.
+Sandlin also faces two counts of obstructing law enforcement engaged in official duties in a complaint filed Jan.
+20. DeGrave was charged Thursday.

 A warrant filed in support of charges against DeGrave indicates Sandlin was arrested by the FBI Thursday at the same Las Vegas apartment complex where DeGrave lives.
-It was not clear whether Sandlin has been formally charged with any crime as of Friday morning.
+The circumstances and location of DeGrave’s arrest have not been released.

 Warrant details actions